 Look for these specific qualities and credentials:

-You will find all of these qualities when you work with jD LAW.
+You will find all of these qualities when you work with jD Law Criminal Defense Attorneys.
 Attorney James N. Dicks focuses strictly upon criminal law, and he has garnered a reputation as one of the top criminal attorneys in the San Diego area.
 He has achieved many notable victories in his years defending the criminally accused.
 He has served as a former police officer detective and has tried hundreds of criminal cases.

 Reach out for seasoned counsel by scheduling an initial meeting.

 Within the State of California, conspiracy is defined as the act of planning to commit a crime and preparing to carry it out.
 Conspiracy charges do not have to include the hypothetical crime itself, only the agreement to commit a crime and the actions that could have led to the crime.